 Zig-zagged in Dune: deliberate breeding programs are used to create humans with intelligence, reflexes, lifespan, capacity higher consciousness and physical capabilities far beyond those of current-day humans, but a religious taboo is kept in place on genetically engineering anything recognizably inhuman or unable to interbreed back into the larger human population.
 Thus, the characters and societies remain human while simultaneously having greater advancements over modern man than modern man has over homo erectus.
 The Tleilaxu, however, have no religious taboo on inhumanity and gleefully make a living selling inhuman humans genetically-engineered for specific purposes, including gholae (clones made from the cellular material of dead people) and axolotl tanks (giant wombs on life support used to grow such creatures).

-Jerry Pournelle's CoDominium: The Bureau Of Technology not only policed technology, but contaminated all records have with false data; people know how to build the stuff they use, but are ignorant of the underlying principles that make them work.
+Jerry Pournelle's CoDominium: The Bureau Of Technology not only policed technology, but contaminated all records they have with false data; people know how to build the stuff they use, but are ignorant of the underlying principles that make them work.
 After the Dirty Communists and Eagleland wipe each other out, say hello to the Empire of Man, which lacks those controls - leading to the rise of the warlike and scheming Saurons.

 In the CoDominium universe, genetic engineering is a crap shoot — the Saurons are superhuman, but also overspecialized and much less adaptable.
 Apparently, the other cultures in CoDo space decided to keep their options open rather than risk brainlocking themselves racially.

-Larry Niven's Known Space: The ARM polices all technology which could be turned into a Weapon Of Mass Destruction — and every technology has a destructive use, so the only new technologies in the series are the ones they're unable to suppress quickly.
+Larry Niven's Known Space: The ARM polices all technology which could be turned into a Weapon of Mass Destruction — and every technology has a destructive use, so the only new technologies in the series are the ones they're unable to suppress quickly.
 The ARM don't call themselves royalty, but they're the only ones who choose who gets weapons - and before you ask, the answer is an emphatic no unless Earth itself is being attacked by man-eating cats.
 (Which happens more often than you'd expect.)
 Then they pass them out once the surplus population is cut down a bit.

 On the other hand, once the ARM stranglehold is broken after Hyperspace technology is bought, most flatlanders have near-immortality thanks to Boosterspice, "modern" geriatrics, cheap widely-available access to nearly any kind of healthcare needed (Autodocs are so common they're used for everything from surgery to hangover cures to haircuts), and prosthetics so similar to the original that they put organ transplants out of business.
 Humans not on Earth have less access simply because no other human world is quite as developed, but still can live for a long time.
 And after the Puppeteers diddle the Birthright Lotteries a bit too hard, we get the only genetic advantage we'll ever need: all-pervasive luck.
 Turns out it's genetic, and yes, it spread like a wildfire.